pactflow/example-consumer-cypress/README.md

 * Run unit tests
 * Run pact tests
-* Publish pacts
+* Publish pacts, tagging the consumer version with the name of the current branch
-* Check if we are safe to deploy (ie. has the pact content been successfully verified)
+* Check if we are safe to deploy to prod (ie. has the pact content been successfully verified)
 * Deploy
-* Tag the deployed version
+* Tag the deployed consumer version as 'prod'

 ## Usage